savaslabs/savaslabs.github.io/_pages/careers.md

 -->

-We strive to foster an productive, yet collaborative work environment that is friendly, inclusive, and rewarding — with the aim for everyone involved to learn and grow together.
-We think you'll like it here.
+We strive to create a productive, collaborative work environment that is friendly, inclusive, and rewarding — with the aim for everyone involved to learn and grow together.
+You'll like it here.